 Chief Rhodes won an award from SDAO

 LRFD Fire Chief Steve Rhodes won an Outstanding Special District Service Award at the 2017 Annual Conference of the Special District’s Association of Oregon.
-A video (starting at approximately minute 17:15) and an article about his award as an outstanding volunteer are on the SDAO website.
+He was honored as an outstanding volunteer.

-Mowing dry grass, chainsaw use, and cutting/ grinding/ welding of metal will be allowed all day.
-Debris burning is prohibited.
+Mowing dry grass, chainsaw use, and cutting/grinding/welding of metal is prohibited.

 For more information, go to DFPA